bbx0/borgreport/README.md

 This project conforms to the [REUSE Specification](https://reuse.software/spec/), where each file contains a comment header with licensing information.
 See [REUSE.toml](REUSE.toml) for exceptions.

 The *borgreport* source code is distributed under the [GNU General Public License v3.0 or later](LICENSES/GPL-3.0-or-later.txt).
-Part of the documentation is licensed under the [Creative Commons Attribution Share Alike 4.0 International](LICENSES/CC-BY-SA-4.0.txt) license and some files are licensed under the [Creative Commons Zero v1.0 Universal](LICENSES/CC0-1.0.txt) license.
+Part of the documentation is licensed under the [Creative Commons Attribution Share Alike 4.0 International](LICENSES/CC-BY-SA-4.0.txt) license.

 The *borgreport* source code does not bundle any third-party libraries, but third-party libraries are statically linked into the binary distribution.
 See [LICENSE-THIRD-PARTY.md](LICENSE-THIRD-PARTY.md) for details.